 What is the difference between a fixed and variable gas rate?

-Can I switch gas providers if I am a renter?
+Can I change gas providers if I rent an apartment?

 What happens if I move after signing a contract?